-Over the past two decades, Mark Bradford has created monumental works of abstract painting and collage.
-This exhibition focuses on the key material and fundamental motif Bradford employed early in his career and has returned to periodically over the past two decades: end papers.
+The Modern Art Museum of Fort Worth presents the exhibition Mark Bradford: End Papers.
+Curated by Michael Auping, former Chief Curator at the Modern, this exhibition focuses upon the key material and fundamental motif the artist employed early in his career and has returned to periodically over the past two decades.